adshao/fibos-scripts/README.md

 console.log(res);
 ```

-Please test with a small amount to make sure everything is OK before transfering your EOS.
+Please test with a small amount to make sure everything is OK before transferring your EOS.

 ## Donate